Ananthu-89/Tribute-Page/README.md

-This is a Tribute Page for the purpose of learning html and css.
+This is a Tribute Page created as a project for FreeCodeCamp.